Brex buys Weav, a universal API for commerce platforms, for $50M – TechCrunch

 Since its inception last year, Weav’s API call volume has grown by 300% each month.

 The increased adoption of cloud and SaaS technologies has led to data being stored in a variety of disparate systems.
 Weav’s API aims to build digital connections that enable automatic sharing and analysis, thus (as mentioned above) allowing commerce platforms to access their customers’ standardized transaction data in real time.
-This is important to Brex because the premise is that by using Weav, businesses can get financial services and new products “more quickly and precisely.”
+This is important to Brex because it believes that by using Weav’s technology, businesses which use its platform will be able to get financial services and new products “more quickly and precisely.”

 “We want to build this all-in-one finance platform,” Dubugras told TechCrunch.
 “That was already the direction we were headed with the partnership but this acquisition helps us so that we can build a better integration across all our financial products, and we can do more, and a lot faster than what we were originally planning.”